On this walking holiday we stay in

 Valley - Today is a full day of walking with options of two levels.
-In the morning we transfer by coach to the beautiful Luberon National Park.
+In the morning we transfer by coach a short distance to the beautiful Luberon National Park.
 Our walk starts at the historic Fort of Buoux and we hear stories about how this fort centred in the bloody religious wars of Southern France at the time of